 Exhibitions

-- Muu Gaala, Gaala Replay, Muu Galleria, Helsinki and Juhlat/Bileet/Party/Fest/Hïeje, Taidemuseo Ahjo, Joensuu, 2019, group exhibition
+- Muu Gaala, Gaala Replay, Muu Galleria, Helsinki and Juhlat/Bileet/Party/Fest/Hïeje, Taidemuseo Ahjo, Joensuu, 2019

 - Group Exhibition: Art Fair Suomi 2015